Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Experiments

 \subsubsection{Qualitative comparisons.}

-Visual comparisons on Synapse~\cite{landman2015miccai} are shown in Figure~\ref{fig:visual}.
-PHNet achieves the best visual segmentation results compared to nnUNet~\cite{isensee2021nnunet}, TransUNet~\cite{chen2021transunet}, UNext~\cite{valanarasu2022unext}, and Mixer~\cite{tolstikhin2021mixer}.
-As shown in the first row, the comparison indicates that our method achieves a better segmentation where the under-segmentation of pancreas is observed in nnUNet, TransUNet, and UNext.
-Moreover, as shown in the second row, PHNet can accurately delineate boundaries between liver and stomach, while the over-segmentation of liver is observed in both UNeXt and Mixer.
-Similarly, PHNet delineates a more precise boundary between pancreas and stomach as shown in the last row.
-The primary factor could be PHNet helps extract accurate contours by effective local-to-global modeling and aggregation of inter-axis and intra-axis token features.
-Overall, PHNet attains better segmentation results and mitigates the issues associated with under- and over-segmentation contours.
+Visual comparisons on the Synapse~\cite{landman2015miccai} dataset are presented in Figure~\ref{fig:visual}.
+Among the compared methods, PHNet demonstrates the best visual segmentation results when compared to nnUNet~\cite{isensee2021nnunet}, TransUNet~\cite{chen2021transunet}, UNext~\cite{valanarasu2022unext}, and Mixer~\cite{tolstikhin2021mixer}.
+As shown In the first row, it is evident that our method achieves superior segmentation, addressing the issue of under-segmentation observed in nnUNet, TransUNet, and UNext.
+Furthermore, in the second row, PHNet accurately distinguishes boundaries between the liver and stomach, while both UNeXt and Mixer exhibit over-segmentation of the liver.
+Likewise, in the last row, PHNet provides a more precise delineation between the pancreas and stomach.
+We also present visual comparisons on the COVID-19-20 dataset in Figure~\ref{fig:covid_visual}.
+We compare the segmentation outcomes of our proposed PHNet with several state-of-the-art methods, namely AS-MLP~\cite{Lian_2021_ASMLP}, nnUNet~\cite{isensee2021nnunet}, UNETR~\cite{hatamizadeh2022unetr}, and UNeXt~\cite{valanarasu2022unext}.
+Upon examination, it becomes evident that our PHNet achieves the most exceptional segmentation results, characterized by both semantic consistency and boundary integrity.
+In contrast, the segmentation results obtained by the other methods appear either incomplete or inaccurate.
+These results can be attributed to the effective local-to-global modeling and aggregation of inter-axis and intra-axis token features in PHNet, which facilitates the extraction of accurate contours.
+Overall, PHNet excels in segmentation, alleviating the challenges associated with under- or over-segmentation of contours.
+Drawing upon the encoder-decoder architecture, PHNet exhibits promise for generalization to diverse medical image segmentation tasks~\cite{lin2019automated,hering2022learn2reg,dayarathna2024deep}, as evidenced by its consistent performance across various datasets.